 Weekly pay periods are great for hourly-paid workers; however, you have to understand that they are more costly for businesses.
 This is because payroll companies charge customers every single time they process payroll.
 Hourly workers prefer a weekly pay schedule, although this is not worth it, especially with a startup or small business.

 If the staff is composed mainly of hourly workers, the payment schedule that is set weekly would be best in helping them.
 It is also likely to boost employee morale.
 A business is advised to choose the ideal service provider for payroll processing as the process is done more frequently.

 With a biweekly schedule for payroll, employees get paid twice every single month.
 This will be the same day of each week they are paid.
 The day is usually on a Monday and companies lock in the first and third Monday of every month.
 This pay period would be great for a business that has a combination of hourly and salaried employees.

 Biweekly is an excellent compromise for an hourly worker.
 It is also great for a salaried worker, which is often what companies have a staff member.
 For a good mix of the two kinds of employees, this would be the best option.

 A semimonthly schedule for payroll is similar to a biweekly pay schedule.
-However, instead of having paydays that are on consistent days each month e.g. first Monday and third Monday of each month, the semimonthly pay period is timed to certain dates.
-The paydays are typically n the 15th and 30th or 1st and 15th on every month.
-If the dates fall on weekends, the payroll specialists may decide whether employees are to receive their pay on Monday which is before the weekend or the Monday afterward.
+However, instead of having paydays that are on consistent days each month e.g. first Monday and the third Monday of each month, the semimonthly pay period is timed to certain dates.
+The paydays are typically n the 15th and 30th or the 1st and 15th of every month.
+If the dates fall on weekends, the payroll specialists may decide whether employees are to receive their pay on Monday which is before the weekend, or the Monday afterward.